 You can use the two spices separately also, as both are potent enough to kill the pain.

 The pain caused by the inflamed tooth nerves can be reduced by the use of salt water.
 Rinse the mouth by using lukewarm salt water, multiple times during the day.
 Apart from reducing both pain and inflammation, salt water will also not allow the infection to spread further.

 Garlic contains allicin, saponins, and flavonoids, among other compounds that are effective in relieving the tooth infection symptoms.
 The spice has anti-biotic properties and stalls the multiplication of painkilling bacteria, which are a cause of tooth pain.
 To lower or reduce the pain, crush a few garlic cloves (4 or 5), and add some amounts of table salt to it (a quarter of 1 teaspoon).
-Apply the paste on the affected areas of the tooth, once daily, until the pain and inflammation is gone.
+Apply the paste to the affected areas of the tooth, once daily, until the pain and inflammation are gone.
 Garlic is one of the more lasting home remedies for tooth pain.

 Salt and Pepper

 Pepper, the common spice, contains phytochemicals in the form of piperidines, amides, safrole, and pyrrolidines (apart from piperine) that have anti-bacterial and anti-inflammatory properties.
 The combination of salt with the ordinary spice increases the therapeutic effects, and the synergy helps to relieve the symptoms of a toothache, including pain, faster.